liangoy/tiger_optimizer/README.md

 ## feature
 When do trainning both on float16 parameter and float16 gradient,round-off error is a serious risk.
-This implementation method of tiger optimizer can help you to avoid round-off error if abs(parameter)/1000 > learning_rate * abs(gradient) so that you can do trainning both on float16 parameter and float16 gradient.
+This implementation method of tiger optimizer can help you to avoid round-off error if abs(parameter)/1000 > learning_rate so that you can do trainning both on float16 parameter and float16 gradient.

 ## Citation